libfuse/python-fuse/README.cups.md

 Since we're just handling files that are 1) small and 2) linear, we don't have to worry about the offset!
 In a real filesystem you would, for say, doing random access reads and writes to a database file.
-But for our little "text print" filesystem, we can just concatinate any data we receive to the dictionary entry associated with the filename in the *files* dictionary.
+But for our little "text print" filesystem, we can just concatenate any data we receive to the dictionary entry associated with the filename in the *files* dictionary.